Faris90/jel.ly/README.md

 ```

 #### Running the Server

+>If you run the server without using the screen, on closing the Terminal window that contained the process the server will halt.
 After downloading all the dependencies, you can run the server with the following command:

 ```